 Massive boost to standard equipment with Life Variant.

-New Zealand up is strengthened with the introduction of a Life grade.
+New Zealand lineup is strengthened with the introduction of a new 'Life' grade.
 Offering significant specification improvements on the outgoing S variant.
 Included but not limited too; 1.5L i-VTEC DOHC powertrain, 16” Alloys, sports trim interior, Auto climate control, LED headlights, LED DRLs, LED guide type tail lights, smart entry, push button start, walk away auto locking, power folding mirrors, privacy glass and new generation 8” infotainment system with Android Auto and Wireless Apple Carplay.